Introduction

 They know when chatbots respond too quickly, when recommendations feel automated, and when interactions lack human nuance.

-Trust is no longer granted by default.
+Customer trust is no longer granted by default.
 It must be earned and maintained, especially when AI is involved in sales processes.

 Why Trust Is at Risk